Clessione

-Clessione Santos Silva (born 15 June 1994), simply known as Clessione, is a Brazilian footballer who plays as a forward for São José-SP.
+Clessione Santos Silva (born 15 June 1994), simply known as Clessione, is a Brazilian footballer who plays as a forward for Manauara.

 Career

 Born in Tutóia, Maranhão, Clessione played amateur football before joining the squad of Santa Quitéria in the 2018 season.
 He later played for Moto Club, Itapipoca and Timon before moving to Pinheiro for the 2022 campaign.

 On 22 April 2022, Clessione was announced at Juventude Samas.
 He signed for Maranhão in August, but was presented in the squad of Bahia de Feira in December.

 In November 2023, Clessione returned to MAC for the ensuing season.
 Despite struggling with injuries, he renewed his contract for a further year on 5 November 2024, and was the top scorer of the club in the 2025 Série D as they achieved promotion.

 On 2 October 2025, Clessione left Maranhão after failing to agree new terms.
 On 12 November, he was announced at São José-SP.